What Is a Protective Filing Date for Social Security Disability?

 If you are approved for SSDI, you can receive up to a full year of retroactive benefits based on your protective filing date.
 (Your filing date is the date of your application if you didn't notify the SSA at an earlier point that you would be applying for disability benefits.)

 Example.
-John’s protective filing date was January 1, 2012.
-He applied for disability benefits on April 1, 2012.
-He was approved for benefits in July 2012, and the SSA determined that he became disabled on October 1, 2010.
-John will be eligible for benefits on March 1, 2011 (because of the five-month waiting period.)
-John will receive retroactive benefits for the dates March 1, 2011, to January 1, 2012 (his protective filing date).
-He will also receive back payments for the period from his protective filing date (January 1, 2012) to the date he was approved, in July 2012.
+John’s protective filing date was January 1, 2015.
+He applied for disability benefits on April 1, 2015.
+He was approved for benefits in July 2015, and the SSA determined that he became disabled on October 1, 2013.
+John is entitled to back benefits starting March 1, 2014, five months after his disabliity onset date (because of the five-month waiting period).
+John will receive retroactive benefits for the dates March 1, 2014, to January 1, 2015 (his protective filing date).
+He will also receive back payments for the period from his protective filing date (January 1, 2015) to the date he was approved, in July 2015.

 For more information on these calculations, see our article on the difference between back pay and retroactive payments.